-The School of Education is committed to a core set of values that are reflected in a culture that promotes development of personal and professional integrity and engagement for the benefit of our society.
-As an academic community, the faculty and staff of the School of Education value:
+The School of Education (SOE) is committed to a core set of values that are reflected in a culture that promotes development of personal and professional integrity and engagement for the benefit of our society.
+As an academic community, the faculty and staff of the School of Education values:

-- Diversity in all of its manifestation;
+- Diversity in all of its manifestations;

 - Respect for the individual and deviating perspectives that challenge us;

 - Collaboration; and

 - Creativity in thought and action.

-To further the mission of diversity, the School of Education encourages and supports an environment that presents and values diversity defined in accordance with National Council for Accreditation of Teacher Education (NCATE)/Council for the Accreditation of Educator Preparation (CAEP) Professional Standard 4 as differences among groups of people and individuals based on ethnicity, race, socioeconomic status, gender, exceptionalities, language, religion, sexual orientation, and geographic area.
+To further the mission of diversity in the School of Education, SOE has a primary goal that:

+Encourages and supports an environment which presents and values diversity defined in accordance with CAEP Professional Standards as differences among groups of people and individuals based on ethnicity, race, socioeconomic status, gender, exceptionalities, language, religion, sexual orientation, and geographic area.